2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 On average, health and medical administrative services graduates from Franklin University take out $37,358 in student loans while working on their Bachelor's Degree.

-Out of the 32 schools in Ohio that were part of this year’s ranking, University of Toledo landed the # 5 spot on the list.
+The in-demand bachelor’s degree programs at University of Toledo helped the school earn the #5 place on this year’s ranking of the most popular health and medical administrative services schools in Ohio.
 Located in the large city of Toledo, University of Toledo is a public school with a fairly large student population.

 Women make up 74% of the health and medical administrative services majors at the school.